Meningococcal Vaccine Requirements

 All entering students at an institution of higher education* are required to show proof of an initial meningococcal vaccination or a booster dose during the five-year period prior to enrolling [SB 62, 83rd (R) Texas Legislature].
 They must get the vaccine at least 10 days before the semester begins.
 See the exemptions section for more information on exemptions from these requirements.

 *an “institution of higher education,” for purposes of this requirement, includes a “private or independent institution of higher education” per Texas Education Code Sec.
 51.9192; see Education Code Sec.
 61.003 for full definitions of these terms.

 Entering college students required to receive meningococcal vaccination and students not required to receive meningococcal vaccine are defined by the Texas Higher Education Coordinating Board Rules, Chapter 21, Subchapter T, §21.612, §21.613, and §21.614

 Texas Pre-College Vaccination Requirements

-The Department of State Health Services (DSHS) requires all students attending 7th through -12th grades to have meningococcal vaccination, or show valid proof of exemption.
+The Department of State Health Services (DSHS) requires all students attending 7th through 12th grades to have one dose of quadrivalent meningococcal conjugate vaccine (MCV4) on or after the student’s 11th birthday, or show valid proof of exemption.
 Consequently, with these school requirements, some students entering institutions of higher education may already satisfy college entry requirements if they were vaccinated within the past five years.
 However, many students entering institutions of higher education will need to receive a booster dose of meningococcal vaccine at least ten days before the first day of class.
 Students should check their immunization records to see if they will need a dose of meningococcal vaccine.

 Which students are required to receive meningococcal vaccine?